In this article, we’re comparing the Rickenbacker’s 4001 vs 4003 bass guitars. Our objective is to help you decide which guitar is better.

 Both guitars use single-coil pickups.
 Need help getting a pickup for your guitar?
 Check out our guide on the top 5 best single-coil pickups for your guitar.

-The difference in the neck size and shape between the Rickenbacker 4001 and 4003 is too wide to overlook.
+The difference in the guitar neck size and shape between the Rickenbacker 4001 and 4003 is too wide to overlook.
 The 4003 model has what few guitarists have described as wide and fat.
 This could be good or bad, depending on how you look at it.
 On the bad side, it makes playing difficult for guitarists with short fingers.

 This gives the 4001 model an edge over the Rickenbacker 4003 since it’s a better fit for guitarists with short fingers.